Talend/design-system/adr/data-test.md

 They will be mandatory for each interactive element, at least.
 We see two benefits to that pattern:

 1 — Better documentation.
-The single data attribute act as a contract with our QA team and it's easy to find which components are under that contract.
+The single data attribute acts as a contract with our QA team and it's easy to find which components are under that contract.

 2 — Easier of use.
 Component testing becomes more straightforward as the same pattern can be expected on all design system components.